job-agent/job-agent-platform/packages/telegram_bot/README.md

 This "resume from last search" behavior ensures you pick up where you left off without fetching duplicate jobs.

 To override this behavior, explicitly provide the `days` parameter (e.g., `/search days=3`).

+Note: The date calculation logic is handled by `JobAgentOrchestrator` in the backend, not by the bot itself.
+The bot simply passes the `days` parameter (or `None` if not specified) to the orchestrator.

 ### Docker